 The experiments undertaken by Ms Winstone were done in a controlled manner; she firstly recruited 112 people, half of which were bingo players- she divided them into groups, 18-40 year olds and 60-82 year olds.

 The testing involved asking both groups to scan a grid for single digits, pairs of digits and finally three digits.
 The findings were that the old bingo players were faster and made fewer errors than the old non-bingo players and indeed the young.

 She attributed the finding to the fact that in bingo it is crucial not to miss any numbers and that attention must be held for several hours, both of these aspects require good mental strength and give good opportunity to develop, maintain and improve them.

 There are of course many other positive aspects for people to enjoy whilst they go and play bingo, after all, the game is inexpensive, and there is a fair chance of winning some money.
 Also bingo halls are generally very sociable places and they usually serve quality low cost food and beverages to their customers.

 Nowadays thanks to advances in technology bingo can be enjoyed from the comfort of peoples homes online.
-To test out some of this online bingo go to one of our favourite bingo sites now and claim £20 free.

 So all things being equal, it seems that doctors orders number 9 (a call sign in bingo) may sum up the game itself!